What is the APTA Academy of Education?

 Are You Ready to Be Connected?

-The Academy of Physical Therapy Education (APTE) of the American Physical Therapy Association (APTA) is seeking to partner with educators outside the United States and other professionals within the US who do not qualify for APTA membership.
+The APTA Academy of Education (APTE) of the American Physical Therapy Association (APTA) is seeking to partner with educators outside the United States and other professionals within the US who do not qualify for APTA membership.
 With more than 3,000 current members, APTE is one of the largest specialty sections of APTA.
 APTE is committed to meeting the needs of all persons concerned with the progress, growth and development of education in physical therapy.
 Section members recognize that education in physical therapy is a multi-faceted process including didactic and clinical components which are implemented in a variety of learning environments.
 This makes the Interprofessional Partners Program of APTE the ideal choice for professional physical therapy educators.